 Indiana Solar Sales Tax Exemption

-Even though there is no tax credit, the state of Indiana offers a sales tax exemption on purchasing a solar system for your home.
+Even though there is no tax credit, the state of Indiana offers a sales tax exemption for solar system purchase for your home.
 The good news is that you can save 7% (the current tax rate) on purchasing your system.
 The 7% is not a rebate and will not be charged at the time of purchase.
 This can help to save $1000 or more depending on the total system cost.

 Indiana Solar Property Tax Exemption